Amazon (company): 2010–present

-During the COVID-19 pandemic, Amazon introduced a hazard pay of $2-per-hour, changes to overtime pay, and a policy of unlimited, unpaid time off until April 30, 2020.
-The hazard pay increase expired in June 2020, and the paid time-off policy in May 2022.
-Amazon also introduced temporary restrictions on the sale of non-essential goods, and hired 100,000 more staff in the US and Canada.
-Some Amazon workers in the US, France, and Italy protested the company's decision to "run normal shifts" despite many positive COVID-19 cases.
-In Spain, the company has faced legal complaints over its policies.
-A group of US Senators wrote an open letter to Bezos in March 2020, expressing concerns about worker safety.
+Amazon saw large growth during the COVID-19 pandemic, hiring more than 100,000 staff in the United States and Canada.
+Some Amazon workers in the US, France, and Italy protested the company's decision to "run normal shifts" due to COVID-19's ease of spread in warehouses.
+In Spain, the company faced legal complaints over its policies, while a group of US Senators wrote an open letter to Bezos expressing concerns about workplace safety.

-On February 2, 2021, Amazon announced that Jeff Bezos would step down as CEO to become executive chair of Amazon's board in Q3 of 2021.
-Andy Jassy, previously CEO of AWS, became Amazon's CEO.
-In January 2023, Amazon announced job cuts for over 18,000 workers, in an attempt to cut costs.
+On February 2, 2021, Bezos announced that he would step down as CEO to become executive chair of Amazon's board.
+The transition officially took place on July 5, 2021, with former CEO of AWS Andy Jassy replacing him as CEO.
+In January 2023, Amazon cut over 18,000 jobs, primarily in consumer retail and its human resources division in an attempt to cut costs.

+On November 8, 2023, a plan was adopted for Jeff Bezos to sell approximately 50 million shares of the company over the next year (the deadline for the entire sales plan is January 31, 2025).
+The first step was the sale of 12 million shares for about $2 billion.

+On February 26, 2024, Amazon became a component of the Dow Jones Industrial Average.

+On December 19, 2024, Amazon workers, led by the International Brotherhood of Teamsters labor union, went on strike against Amazon in at least four US states, with workers in other facilities in the United States being welcomed to join the strike as well.

+On October 28, 2025, the company announced plans to reduce its corporate workforce by 14,000 positions, which has been reported as the largest round of job cuts by Amazon since 2022.

 Products and services

 Amazon.com

-Amazon.com is an ecommerce platform that sells many product lines, including media (books, movies, music, and software), apparel, baby products, consumer electronics, beauty products, gourmet food, groceries, health and personal care products, industrial & scientific supplies, kitchen items, jewelry, watches, lawn and garden items, musical instruments, sporting goods, tools, automotive items, toys and games, and farm supplies and consulting services.
-Amazon websites are country-specific (for example, amazon.com for the U.S. and amazon.fr for France), though some offer international shipping.
+Amazon.com is an e-commerce platform that sells many product lines, including media (books, movies, music, and software), apparel, baby products, consumer electronics, beauty products, gourmet food, groceries, health and personal care products, industrial & scientific supplies, kitchen items, jewelry, watches, lawn and garden items, musical instruments, sporting goods, tools, automotive items, toys and games, and farm supplies and consulting services.
+Amazon websites are country-specific (for example, amazon.com for the US and amazon.co.uk for UK) though some offer international shipping.

 Visits to amazon.com grew from 615 million annual visitors in 2008, to more than 2 billion per month in 2022.
-The ecommerce platform is the 14th most visited website in the world.
+The e-commerce platform is the 12th most visited website in the world.

+In February 2024, Amazon announced its first chatbot was first "Rufus" in the US and in July, it was widely available to all customers in the US.

+"Rufus" is now available in the US, India and the UK which helps the shoppers get product recommendations, get shopping list advice, compare products and see what other customers have responded to their specific questions.

 Results generated by Amazon's search engine are partly determined by promotional fees.
 The company's localized storefronts, which differ in selection and prices, are differentiated by top-level domain and country code: